Getting Started in Bible Storytelling!

 Make a ‘Thank you God’ book

-Making a ‘Thank you God’ book to share with toddlers is a great way to teach children about how wonderfully made they are.
-We used our ‘Thank you God’ book over several weeks at toddler group.
+Make a 'Thank you God' book to share with toddlers; a great way to teach children about how wonderfully made they are.
+We used our 'Thank you God' book over several weeks at toddler group.
 Each week we had an activity to tie in with the theme and sang songs that were connected.
-The… Read More Make a ‘Thank you God’ book
+Make a … Continue reading Make a ‘Thank you God’ book

 Stortelling tip #27

+storytelling tip#27 is ...
 Tell it like you mean it Tell your Bible Story with conviction.
 These are the best stories and we have the privilege of sharing them.
 Tell them in such a way that your listeners know that the Bible is important to you.
-Tell them in such a way that your listeners will know that Jesus… Read More Stortelling tip #27
+Tell them in such a way that your listeners … Continue reading Stortelling tip #27

 Storytelling tip #26

 Some details add to your story Young children are focused on their world.
 They know about feeling hungry, tired, happy, sad.
 They know about home.
 They know what daytime and nightime are.
 The weather is part of their everyday.
 Use these familiar things when you tell the Bible Story.
-If it happened at night mention… Read More Storytelling tip #26
+If it happened at night mention … Continue reading Storytelling tip #26

 Storytelling tip #25